November 28 - December 10

-Mesa residents Gale and Roger Racut, at left, found one famously precocious pistachio tree in late October that was already sporting a range of red, weeks before its larger siblings now look their best in gardens throughout the Arboretum.
-Could autumn truly be complete without getting outside to enjoy splendid fall foliage and the swirl of leaves carried on a November breeze?
+Could autumn truly be complete without getting outside to enjoy vivid fall foliage -- and the swirl of leaves carried on a November breeze?

 Most famous are the Forty-Foot Chinese Pistachio trees across from the Wing Memorial Herb Garden, and the ones near the suspension bridge at the east end of the High Trail.
 Plan a visit the week of Thanksgiving.
 We're open Thanksgiving Day, also Black Friday -- and our big Fall Foliage Finale Festival is November 28 - 29, with live music fromScott Schaefer(flute, didgeridoo, guzheng) and friends.
 That weekend also have hot spiced cider and arts and crafts vendors both days of the weekend, with events from about 10:00 a.m. til 3:00 p.m.
 Carry along cash for lunch; Tall Order Catering will have a variety of three soups available during Festival hours.

 For seasonal updates and reports on the Fall color as it progresses Check our Facebook page or else Call staff at 520-689-2723 during daytime business hours from 8:30am - 4:30pm.

 improve your camera skills and Fall color photography at